Overlooking Parramatta River and Rhodes is Memorial Park. It runs down a hill in between the T1 Northern train line and Meadowbank Park.

 The walkway leads down to the World War I memorial.

 Around the playground are bbqs and picnic shelters and tables.
 We have enjoyed having bbq dinners here in summer and it is great that you can cook while the kids play in the playground.
 There are toilets at the top right hand corner of the park, at the corner of Meadow Crescent and Bank Street.

 The River Walk runs along the bottom of the park and is great for the kids to ride on.
 There’s also access to the water with a pebbly beach from the walkway.
 My boys love watching the ferries from here and construction taking place at Wentworth Point.

 Memorial Park is on the north side of Parramatta River, in between Meadowbank Park and John Whitton Bridge, which is next to Meadowbank wharf.
 It is also a short walk from Meadowbank train station.
 Free street parking is available on Meadow Crescent.

-If you are coming along the River walk with a pram (either from Meadowbank Park or Meadowbank wharf), there is a path in the middle of the park without stairs – just take it around to the right.
-There is another path near the bridge that has a few stairs but you could possibly push the pram on the sloped grass next to the path.
+If you are coming along the River walk with a pram (either from Meadowbank Park or Meadowbank wharf), there’s a path in the middle of the park without stairs – just take it around to the right.
+There’s another path near the bridge that has a few stairs but you could possibly push the pram on the sloped grass next to the path.